Musique

 laboured in the shadow of Jarre, but who seems to have eclipsed

 him in inventiveness and diversity.
-This work harkens back to
+This work harkens back to the

-melodic electronic music at its most pleasant".
+electronic music at its most pleasant".

 Dirk Dra, (USA)